Note: This post was originally published in 2020 and has been updated as of Nov. 15, 2021.

 DriveIDin the hash table, which reflects a driver’s current and previous location.
-This means that we will need 35 bytes to store each record:
+This means that we’ll need 35 bytes to store each record:

-As we discussed previously, we assume 1 million drivers, which will require the following memory:
+Since we assume one million drivers, we’ll require the following memory:

-So, next we need to broadcast the driver’s location to our customers.
-We can use a Push Model where the server pushes positions to relevant users.
+We’ll need to broadcast driver locations to our customers.
+We can use a Push Model so that the server pushes positions to relevant users.
 We can use a Notification Service and build it on the publisher/subscriber model.